 - 21. Costs Lawyers are required to have professional indemnity insurance (PII) to cover claims against them for negligence. - 22.
 Practising Rule 9 provides that they must: - have PII cover at a minimum level of £100,000 (for any one claim), to include loss of documents; and - on an ongoing basis, assess all financial risk associated with their work and ensure they have PII in excess of the minimum at a level commensurate with that risk. - 23.
 The insurance policy will normally be in the name of the organisation.
-As an employer you should make sure that the policy meets the above conditions and covers all work undertaken by the Costs Lawyer, including any delegated work for which the Costs Lawyer is responsible.
+Costs law firms should therefore make sure that the policy meets the above conditions and covers all work undertaken by the Costs Lawyer, including any delegated work for which the Costs Lawyer is responsible.
 This will include a regular review of the financial risks to be insured something that a prudent business will do in any event.
+See our Guidance Note on indemnity insurance for further information.